A Truly Wild Orchard

 In our last post, we covered Regenerative Agriculture, what it is and why it matters.
-Today we get into how it is directly reflected in our name, Wild Orchard Regenerative Teas.
+Today we get into how it is directly reflected in our teas.

 *Photo above: Wild deer amidst green tea trees & other native plants on Wild Orchard's island farm.

-Wild Orchard teas have been grown regeneratively since long before the term "regenerative agriculture" was in circulation.
-As we learned how the green tea trees were planted and grown on our partner farm, we came to understand just how thoroughly they were protected from artificial inputs, grown in nurtured soil and encouraged to be taken over by nature as much as possible—all at the hands of farmers who deeply cared and knew the value of these practices.
+Wild Orchard teas have been grown regeneratively since long before the term "regenerative agriculture" became widely known.
+As we learned how the tea trees were planted and grown on our unique partner farm, we came to understand just how thoroughly they were protected from compromising practices, grown in nurtured soil and encouraged to be taken over by nature as much as possible—all at the hands of farmers who deeply cared and knew the value of these practices.
 As it turns out, this is the very definition of regenerative agriculture.
-Our tea farmers understood the only way to produce a truly good, clean tea was through nature at its best.
+Our partner farmers understood the only way to produce a truly good, clean tea was through nature at its best.

 The Terrain

-When the land for Wild Orchard's partner farm was first purchased, it was not in ideal condition to plant tea trees.
-The soil was not suitable for Camellia sinensis to thrive, and the land was covered in weeds and an overwhelming number of giant rocks, all together making planting new tea trees a daunting project.
-But the farmers saw that the island itself was an incredible environment with its clean ocean mist and circulating winds, frequent temperate rainfalls, mineral-rich soil from the native volcanic rocks, and abundant wildlife.
+The land on Wild Orchard's partner farm did not start off ideal for growing tea trees.
+The soil had not been properly cultivated for growing crops, thus was not suitable for Camellia sinensis-sinensis to thrive.
+The land was also covered in weeds and an overwhelming number of giant rocks, all together making planting tea trees a daunting project.
+But the farmers saw that the island itself was an incredible environment with its salinic mist from the surrounding ocean, constant circulating winds, frequent temperate rainfalls, mineral-rich soil from the native volcanic rocks, and abundant wildlife.
 It was just a matter of putting in the hard labor of getting rid of all the boulders and weeds, and moving forward with a strong, clear vision.

 The Seed

 When tea trees are uprooted from their original soil and replanted in an entirely new environment, they can experience shock and struggle to acclimate, rendering them weak.
 Wild Orchard’s tea farm was started by planting organic seeds harvested from its organic sister farm on the mainland.
 The farmers knew growing the tea trees from the seed up was the first essential step in producing the strongest, healthiest plants possible.
-Being born native to the island meant the plants did not experience an acclimation shock, and also grew deep roots (green tea plants develop much deeper roots when grown from seeds planted directly in the land rather than grown from transplants).
-This enabled the trees to better absorb nutrients from the rich island soil, and in turn, their thriving deep root system further enriched the soil.
+Being born native to the island meant the plants did not experience acclimation shock, and also grew extremely deep roots (tea plants, like many other crops, develop much deeper roots when grown from seeds planted directly in the land rather than from transplants).
+This enabled the trees to better absorb nutrients from the rich island soil, and in turn, their robust root system further enriched the soil.

 Perennial Power